mjkaul/plain-language-whitepapers/README.md

 I certainly won't be providing financial or investment advice.
 But my interest in this world is fundamentally bound up with moral judgments that are very important to me: decentralization, creating economic opportunity, building an open internet that serves everyone, resisting the walled gardens and perverse incentives of major social-media platforms.

 That said, a fundamental goal of the plain-language whitepapers will avoid my own perspectives and judgments.
 My goal is to simple *translate* the esoteric jargon and specialized knowledge into something that anyone can understand.

+### Global English

+Global English significantly overlaps with plain language.
+The goal of Global English is to maximize English writing for non-native speakers and for translators (including machine-based translators like Google Translate).

+The principles of Global English were thoroughly compiled by John Kohl in his book [*The Global English Style Guide*](https://openlibrary.org/works/OL13620739W/The_global_English_style_guide?edition=globalenglishsty00kohl).
+I'll be deploying these principles as well.
+They won't conflict with the plain-language principles articulated above, but they will help to make the text more readable and translate-able for non-English speakers.

 ## Roadmap